redis/redis-doc/commands/decr.md

 @return

-@integer-reply: the value of _key_ after the decrement
+@integer-reply: the value of the _key_ after the decrement

 @examples